 Edited by James Stidfole

 Described by Associate Professor Mark Goldsmith of Mitchell College as “Brilliantly organized into a coherent whole…” it is filled with six sections of poetry, each coherent in of itself, which guide you through the main phases of Jon’s life.
-Finally ending with the section “Out of the dark” and concludes with a wonderful poem pleading on behalf of us all to clothe our days in creativity.
+The final section “Out of the dark” concludes with a wonderful poem pleading on behalf of us all to clothe our days in creativity.

 As you read Jon’s poems you enter a world of concepts and images that are multi-layered, multifaceted, intense, passionate, lyrical and complex.
 They will leave you at times motionless and open-mouthed as if caught in the headlights of the burning vision and language of a member of the generation who Mark Goldsmith rightly asserts is desperately searching for the “moral high ground―and ultimately personal and cultural redemption… in a modern world of enormous capabilities to do what is right and good.”